- Accidente de Auto

 What is the Purpose behind TSGLI Compensation?

-The purpose behind TSGLI compensation is to attempt to place the Servicemember and their families in as much a similar position as possible by providing financial support as they recover from suffering a qualified loss under TSGLI.
+The purpose behind TSGLI compensation is to provide financial support to the service members and their families as they recover from suffering a qualified loss under TSGLI.

 How much Coverage is Available to Servicemembers?